Henry Loaiza-Ceballos

 A local attorney pertaining to the Life and Personal Integrity Unit in Ibagué requested a warrant once again against Loaiza for homicide, production, traffic and possession of illegal weapons and munition.
 Loaiza was accused of participating in the murder of former Colombian Army captain Ignasio Luis Arteaga on April 28, 2004, in Ibagué.
 Captain Arteaga was the security chief of a local company called Cooperative SERVIARROZ.
 Loaiza served his sentence in a prison in central Colombia located in the town of Cómbita, Boyacá.

 On December 19, 2006, Loaiza was again accused by Colombian authorities of being responsible for the homicide of more than 100 persons, after allegedly co-authoring the Massacre of Trujillo in the southern town of Trujillo, Valle del Cauca Department in order to benefit the Cali cartel and his shipments of drugs.
 Most of the bodies were thrown into the waters of the Cauca River.

 After spending 22 years in prison, Loaiza was released in January 2017.
 Loaiza moved to the town of Puerto Asís, where he declared himself a born-again Christian and attempted to create a church, and build a Christian radio station.
 This low profile, however, was accompanied by frequent visits by unknown individuals in luxurious motorcycles and cars, which called the attention of police officers.
 According to the authorities, immediately after being released he began attempting to regain control of his illicit affairs along with a dangerous criminal network known as ‘la Constru,’ involved in illicit drug traffic in the department of Putumayo, and infamous for their use of blackmail, torture, murders, and dismemberment.
+Eventually la Constru and members of the former 32nd and 48th Fronts merged to form the Comandos de la Frontera, with Loaiza as its first leader.
 Loaiza was arrested in the town of Puerto Asís along with 14 members of the organization on June 26, 2019.